-To provide a quarterly update on Essex Police's 'Plan on a Page and PFCC Priorities Aspiration' document.
+To provide a quarterly update on Essex Police's Force Plan and PFCC Priorities Aspiration' document.
 This is a substantive agenda item for the PFCC Performance and Resources Scrutiny meeting.

 2.0 Recommendations

 There are no recommendations.
 This report is for the board to note.